leptimax/D10casse-Website/README.md

 ### Dependancies

-This website is based on HTML, PHP, Javascript, CSS and MySQL technologies however, you don't need to install a LAMP service to run it.
+This website is based on HTML, PHP, Javascript, CSS and MySQL technologies however, you don't have to install a LAMP service to run it.
 Everything you need is managed by the docker-compose file which install and run different services needed by the website.

 ### D10casse deposit